The Biggest Pet Sales For Your Labor Day Celebration

 Anthropologie

-When it comes to home decor and all things fashion, there’s no more tempting a place to splurge than good old Anthropologie.
-From handcrafted boho pet beds to decaled stoneware bowls to the coziest throw blankets your dog or cat will claim as their own, perusing their Labor Day seems like a safe choice that might literally pay off.

-They’re offering 20 percent off select ready-to-ship home furniture and decor, along with their regular sale items, so there’s something for everyone — and every pup — this holiday.
+When it comes to eye-catching home decor and fashion, there’s no more tempting a place to splurge than good old Anthropologie.
+Whether you’re looking for a denim dog jacket or sturdy leash, perusing their Labor Day offerings is a safe choice that might literally pay off.
+There’s something for everyone — and every pet — this holiday.

 Dyson

 You’ll pay full price for an essential home item if you have to, but you don’t have to — especially this weekend.
 Happy news: Dyson’s Ball Animal Vacopens in a new tab is currently a whopping $200 off.
 While you’ll find other deals during Dyson’s Labor Day sale, you aren’t likely to find one that your housemates, furry and non, will be just as jazzed about.
-Your Pomeranianopens in a new tab has enough fur as it is, they don’t care to have more coating their favorite nap spot.
+Your Great Pyrenees mix has enough fur as it is; they don’t need to have even more coating their favorite nap spot.

 Casper

 The comfiest Tempur-Pedic mattress for pets (and their humans) has entered the chat.
-At 25 percent off there’s never been a better reason to splurge on your fuzzy family members — and let’s face it, they’re good to you all year long.
-Plus, you can save up to $600 on mattresses and 50 percent off select items at Casper now through September 13.
-Maybe the humans get a treat, too?
+At 20 percent off this Labor Day, there’s never been a better reason to splurge on your fuzzy family members — and let’s face it, they’re good to you all year long.

 Fable

-Listen, dog crates are not the most attractive piece of pet furniture.
+Listen, dog crates are not typically the most attractive piece of pet furniture.
 That’s a given.
 However, cult-favorite brand, Fableopens in a new tab, has found a suitable, practical, and aesthetically pleasing alternative to the traditional metal crate that makes us all shudder.
-Now, it’s 10 percent off, as well as the rest of their offerings across the site for Labor Day.
-Just be sure to use code LABORDAY22 at checkout.
+Now, it’s 20 percent off, as well as the rest of their offerings across the site for Labor Day.
+Just be sure to use code LD20 at checkout.

-Shop Dog & Co. is our go-to for all things fall fashion.
+Dog & Co. has all the fall-fashion vibes you’re looking for.
 Their impressive selection of sweaters and outerwear have become pet parent staples and are sure to turn some heads at the dog park.
-With stylish stockists like Canada Pooch, Ware of the Dogopens in a new tab, and Found My Animalopens in a new tab, there’s something for everyone and every pup at their Labor Day sale — which has products discounted up to a whopping 80 percent.
+With stylish brands like Ware of the Dogopens in a new tab, The Foggy Dogopens in a new tab, and Found My Animalopens in a new tab, there’s something for everyone and every pup at their Labor Day sale.

 The Foggy Dog